st-fresh/mobile-testkit/README.md

 $ python libraries/provision/provision_cluster.py \
     --server-version=4.1.0 \
     --sync-gateway-branch=master
-    --install-deps (first time only, this will install prerequisites to build / debug)
 ```

 If you experience ssh errors, you may need to verify that the key has been added to your ssh agent